How to meditate when you don’t have the money or the time

 Mindful time outside

 Mindfulness and nature go great together.
 Spending time outdoors is good for your body and mind, and integrating some mindfulness meditation can really enhance the experience.
-The next time you go outside or out for a walk, use it as an opportunity to appreciate the world around you.
-Start with a slow, steady, and relaxed pace.
-Try and notice the sights and sounds around you.
-What is the loudest thing you can hear?
-What is the quietest thing you can hear?
-Notice how the sun or wind or rain feels on your face.
-If you feel your mind wandering, guide your attention back to your steady pace as you continue to move forward.
+The next time you go outside, consider using it as an opportunity to appreciate the world around you:

 Create mindfulness reminder objects

-If you find yourself constantly forgetting to practice mindfulness, choosing some reminder objects can be helpful.
-A reminder object is something that you use to remind your brain to take a few moments for mindfulness.
-You can use anything you want to be your reminder object.
 Some people use stickers.
 You can place the stickers in different places in your house.
 When you see the sticker, do a little mindfulness meditation.
 Beside your front door can be a great spot because you’ll see it before you leave the house.
 Other people prefer to pick a mindfulness object that they can carry around with them either in their pocket, their wallet, or their bag.
 This could be a special card, coin, keyring, etc. When they reach in and feel the object, they get their mindful reminder.
-It’s fun to pick out what object you want to use and no two people will have the exact same one.

 How to meditate for free

-Some people prefer using YouTube to find guided mindfulness meditations.
-The wide range of different mindfulness videos available on the site makes it easier to find a guided meditation that works for you.
-Beaumont Hospital also has a collection of guided mindfulness and relaxation exercises that you can listen to and download for free.
+• Beaumont Hospital has a collection of guided mindfulness and relaxation exercises that you can listen to and download for free.
 All of their content was developed by the hospital’s department of psychology and some of the exercises are even recorded in Irish.

-If guided meditation isn’t for you, you can read our articles on grounding techniques and simple activities to help you live more mindfully which contain simple instructions on different mindfulness exercises you can try for yourself.
+If guided meditation isn’t for you, you can read our articles on grounding techniques and simple activities to help you live more mindfully, which contain simple instructions on different mindfulness exercises you can try for yourself.

 Our work is supported by